DataDog/hiring-engineers/answers.md

 The Update has been successful and your Timeboard now visualizes all the required metrics.
-The dast update clearly emphasizes the benefits of a easy to use API.
-With Datadog your pulling in new metrics in minutes not hours or days allowing you to focus on metrics analysis not setup efforts.
+The speed of the update clearly emphasizes the benefits of an easy-to-use API.
+With Datadog you're pulling in new metrics in minutes not hours or days allowing you to focus on metrics analysis not setup efforts.

 #### Working with the Timeboard from the Datadog UI